Keeping You On Track

 - Advisers will register you for classes before your advising appointment.

-- Advisers will contact students to schedule advising appointments on June 1.
+- Advisers will contact students to schedule advising appointments.

-- Students will review final class schedules with Advisers during the advising appointment.
+- Students will review their final class schedule with their adviser during the advising appointment.

 First-Time Freshmen (including those with Dual Credit)

-- Advisers will start reaching out to schedule advising appointments during the week of May 15.
+- Advisers will reach out to schedule advising appointments.

-- Review of transcripts and Accuplacer scores (if no math transfers credits) is required for advising/registration.
+- Review of transcripts and Accuplacer scores (if no math transfer credits) is required for advising/registration.

 - Your adviser will register you for classes during the advising appointment.